OliverYao09/SEteam-26/README.md

 # Team :SEteam-26

-we are making a search engine and user can search the articles from database on the website, and have homepage, login page, regist page, submit page, manage user page.
+This is a search engine and user can search the articles from database on the website, and have homepage, login page, regist page, submit page, manage user page.
+Also have many features to support user to use this website.